Dental Implant Frequently Asked Questions

 What are the risks of surgery?

-Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant post-operative pain.
+Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant postoperative discomfort.
 Pain medication and antibiotics will be prescribed for you to make your recovery as easy as possible.
 Postoperative infections occasionally occur, resulting in a need for additional treatment and in rare cases additional surgery.
 There is a risk of bruising or injury to nerves that provide sensation to the lips, cheeks, chin, and tongue resulting in numbness.
 This is not common and is usually temporary.
 In extremely rare cases, postoperative numbness can be permanent.

 What happens after the implants have healed?

 You will be referred back to the restorative dentist for preparation and placement of the crown, bridge, or removable prosthesis.
 Throughout all of the implant process, there is collaboration and consultation between the surgeon and the restorative dentist or prosthodontist to best coordinate your treatment.

-Dr. Thomas Weil and Dr. Steve Koo are committed to providing their patients with comfortable, effective care that restores health and happiness as quickly as possible here at Piney Point Oral and Maxillofacial Surgery.
+Dr. Thomas Weil and Dr. Steve Koo are committed to providing their patients with comfortable, effective care that restores health and happiness as quickly as possible here at Piney Point Oral & Maxillofacial Surgery.
 Our practice serves patients from the greater Houston, TX area, including Stafford, Meyerland, Bellaire, Lamar Terrace, Galleria, Briargrove, Rice Military, Heights, Bunker Hill Village, Hunters Creek Village, Hedwig Village, Katy, and beyond.
 If you’d like to learn more about the numerous benefits of choosing dental implants, call us today and schedule an appointment.

 How many dental implants will I need?

 Most frequently, one implant per missing tooth is placed.
-Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or there is evidence of extensive biting force.
+Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or there is evidence of excessive biting force.